divark/TSLCompiler/README.md

 In addition, the TSLCompiler is developed using the principles behind Test Driven Development/Behavior Driven Development to provide confidence in any proposed changes.

-Finally, to remain fairly close to the original C implmenetation of the TSLgenerator, and to reduce memory leaks, this project utilizes C++17.
+Finally, to remain fairly close to the original C implmenetation of the TSLgenerator, and to reduce memory leaks, this project utilizes C++.

 # Building
 ## Prerequisites